AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/configure-integrations/set-up-metadata-mapping.md

 You can map the same [!DNL Workfront] field to various metadata fields in [!DNL Workfront DAM], but you cannot use a metadata field in either of those applications for multiple [!DNL Workfront] metadata fields.

 To configure multiple [!DNL Workfront] fields to export to one metadata field in a [!DNL Workfront] application, first create a calculated custom field in [!DNL Workfront] to display all the individual custom fields of an object.
 Then, map the calculated [!DNL Workfront] field to a metadata field in the [!DNL Workfront] application.
-For more information about calculated custom fields, see [Add calculated data to a custom form](../../administration-and-setup/customize-workfront/create-manage-custom-forms/add-calculated-data-to-custom-form.md).
+For more information about calculated custom fields, see [Add calculated fields to a form](/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/add-a-calculated-field.md).

 Before you can map fields for the metadata mapping process, you must enable the application in [!DNL Workfront].
 For more information, see [Configure document integrations](../../administration-and-setup/configure-integrations/configure-document-integrations.md).